History of money

-The history of money concerns the development throughout time of systems that provide the functions of money.
-Such systems can be understood as means of trading wealth indirectly; not directly as with bartering.
-Money is a mechanism that facilitates this process.
+The history of money is the development over time of systems for the exchange of goods and services.
+Money is a means of fulfilling these functions indirectly and in general rather than directly, as with barter.

 Money may take a physical form as in coins and notes, or may exist as a written or electronic account.
-It may have intrinsic value (commodity money), be legally exchangeable for something with intrinsic value (representative money), or only have nominal value (fiat money).
+It may have intrinsic value (commodity money), be legally exchangeable for something with intrinsic value (representative money), or have only nominal value (fiat money).